Flight-Free-UK/flight_free_uk_website/README.md

 the git repository directly (i.e. when you edit a blog post it updates the relevant file in the repository and commits it).
 Authentication is handled by [Netlify](https://www.netlify.com/).

+To run the CMS locally, set up the proxy server by running `npx netlify-cms-proxy-server` then pointing your browser at [http://localhost:8888/admin/#/](http://localhost:8888/admin/#/)